rocdata/-standards-kenya/README.md

-# -standards-kenya
+# standards-kenya
 Controlled vocabularies and curriculum standards for the Kenya educational system published by KICD.